 What you see depends on what’s visible at the time you visit.
 With a very knowledgeable guide, we saw Mercury, Venus, Saturn with its rings, the sliver of new moon with its craters, and some prominent stars.
 Starting time varies from 18:00 to 20:00, depending on the season.
 Tours on Mondays, Wednesdays, Fridays and Saturdays last about 90 minutes and cost R60 per person.

-You can also do a day tour (Monday to Saturday, 10:30 and 14:30, R40 a person).
+You can also do a day tour (Monday to Saturday, 10:30 and 14:30).
 This is a chance to look at the technology behind the Southern African Large Telescope (SALT), with its giant mirror that gathers 25 times as much light as the previous largest African telescopes.
 Again, the guide was well-informed and could answer random questions, certainly not just sprouting from a cheat-sheet she’d learned by rote.
 If you can do only one of the tours, this would be my pick.

 To book for both these tours, phone 023-5712436.

 Drive out of Sutherland towards Matjiesfontein.
 After 7km you will see a turnoff to Merweville to your left.
 Turn onto this road and about 8km further on you’ll come to a lake on both sides of the road.
 When we visited it was full of spurwing geese, teals, ducks, blackwinged stilts and even some greater flamingos raking the water's surface with their bills to siphon up some breakfast.
 You might be lucky enough to see pelicans too.